(Part 3 of a 3-part series that begins here.)

 For the whole law is fulfilled (pleroo) in one word: “You shall love your neighbor as yourself.”
 (Galatians 5:14)

-Like teleo, the sense of pleroo here is that of upholding the Torah rather than simply seeking its termination.
+Like teleo, the sense of pleroo here is that of upholding the Torah and living it out, rather than seeking its termination.
 (Go back to part 1 for details.)

 Christ is the Goal of the Torah

 So, how should we read Romans 10:4?
 In light of the rest of Paul’s writing, I think it’s wise to take a two-handed approach.
 Scholars point out that while telos can mean “end,” it can also mean “goal” or “culmination.”
 They suggest that Paul’s wording in Romans 10:4 is deliberately vague, conveying two ideas at once.
 Christ is both the goal and the end of the Law, they conclude.

 Christ is the climactic goal of the Torah, the living embodiment of the holiness and compassion toward which God was aiming.
 Jesus is the “Word made flesh.”
 He is the only one who has ever perfectly lived out the Torah.

 If the Torah is God’s teaching for how to live as his people, in what sense could it end?
 It doesn’t.
 But, as Christians, we believe that Jesus took upon himself the punishment we deserve for our inability to keep God’s commands.
 As such, he brought the law to the end of its ability to separate us from God because of our sin.
 For that we rejoice!